redcartel/demo-game-library/README.md

 Name it, it's ok to give it the same name as your project if this is just going to be a webapp project

 If you don't have another idea for where you're going to host, you can click 'Also Set Up Firebase Hosting.'
-It's a fine host in my experience.
+It does a fine job.

 Step 2) will tell you to run